 Cooling Process

-Allow joints to cool naturally without disturbing them.
-Don’t move or stress the pipes for at least 30 seconds after soldering.
-Rapid cooling with water can create stress fractures in the solder joint.
+Allow joints to cool naturally.
+Do not move, bump, or stress the pipe for at least 30 seconds after soldering.
+Quenching a hot joint with water can cause stress fractures in the solder, creating a joint that looks fine but fails later under pressure.

 Pressure Testing

 Before putting your plumbing system into service, pressure test all new joints.
-Close all valves and fill the system with water.
-Check each joint carefully for leaks, looking for water droplets or moisture around the solder connections.
+Close all valves, fill the system with water, and inspect each joint carefully for droplets or moisture around the solder connection.

 For new installations, consider using Oatey No. 5 Paste Flux during your next project, as it provides excellent cleaning action and helps achieve consistent results across multiple joints.

-Test at full system pressure for at least 15 minutes.
-Small leaks may not appear immediately, so thorough testing prevents future problems.
+Hold the system at full pressure for at least 15 minutes.
+Small weeping leaks may not show up immediately, so giving it adequate time before closing up walls or cabinets prevents costly repairs later.

 Insufficient Heat

-Solution: Apply more heat and ensure both pipe and fitting reach proper temperature before applying solder.
+Solution: Apply more heat and make sure both the pipe and fitting reach proper temperature before touching the solder to the joint.

 Overheating Problems